 - Always drive safely at the maximum, safest speed, within the legal speed limit.

-- Always carry out basic maintenance checks, before you go anywhere and check that communications work before leaving a safe area.
+- Always carry out basic maintenance checks, consider investing in a diagnostic scanner, and before you go anywhere check that communications work before leaving a safe area.

 - Make sure you know what to do if your car breaks down; will someone come to get you or will you call for roadside assistance?